-The application is organized in 16 sections.
-Sections are identified by the blue headers.
-The questions are designed to obtain specific information required by federal regulations, state laws and institutional policies.
-The orange dots with a question marks are helps to provide guidance, definition and additional support to complete the information.
+The application is organized in 16 sections (see the list below for information regarding each section).
+On iRIS, sections are identified by the blue headers.
+The questions are designed to obtain specific information required by federal regulations, state laws, and institutional policies.
+The orange dots with a question mark, found within the application on iRIS, provide guidance, definitions, and additional support to complete the information.

 Toggle Item1.0 General Information